lodeguns/StaSiS-Net/README.md

 **Licence**
 The same of the Medical Image Analysis - Journals | Elsevier

-This work is supported by the Artificial Intelligence departement DISA-MIS, NeuRoNe Lab (University of Salerno - IT) and IRCAD (Research Institute against Digestive Cancer)
+This work is supported by the Artificial Intelligence departement DISA-MIS, NeuRoNe Lab (University of Salerno - IT) and IRCAD (Research Institute against Digestive Cancer - Strasbourg - FR)